-The readers of Hebrews did not hold firmly to their original conviction.
-They were just like those in Psalm 95 who did not hold to their assurance.
+The readers of Hebrews were not holding firmly to their original conviction.
+They were just like those in Psalm 95 who did not hold to the assurance of God’s grace.
 Those who came out of Egypt rebelled against Moses and God.

 Unbelief is refusal to believe God.